-The Learning Resource Centre is based in the first-floor pod, staff here assist students to find information relating to homework and assignments as well as supporting research for the Extended Project Qualification (EPQ).
+The Learning Resource Centre is based in the first-floor pod, staff here assist students to find information relating to homework and assignments as well as supporting your research for the Extended Project Qualification (EPQ).

-The LRCs and IT classrooms are well resourced to support all academic study.
-Students have their own portal page and a College e-mail account.
+The LRCs and IT classrooms are well resourced to support your academic study.
+You have your own portal page and a College e-mail account.